Tickets for Palau de la Música Catalana Guided Tour: Skip The Line

 Tour highlights include the Rehearsal Hall, the Lluís Millet Hall, and the grand finale: a musical sampling on the organ in the spectacular Concert Hall.

-Show your smartphone ticket at the box office and get your entrance ticket.
+Swap your smartphone voucher at the box office for a paper ticket.

 - Metro: L1 or L4 to Urquinaona